sajawal207/localrip/README.md

-#this is my local ripo
+# This is my local ripo